Flour tortilla: History

 The wheat growing region of Mexico was in the temperate and cold regions between 4000 and 6000 ft to 9000 ft above sea level.
 The majority of wheat was produced in Central Mexico, with the main wheat growing regions being the Lerma Valley (Toluca Valley), the Atlixco and San Martin Valleys in Puebla, the Bajío region and the Valley of Oaxaca; these areas produced the most valued and esteemed wheat in the country.
 Within these regions, the largest producing states were Jalisco, Guanajuato and Puebla.
-The top six wheat producing states in the 1890’s, based on the median yield measured in hectoliters, were: Jalisco, Zacatecas, Guanajuato, Chihuahua, Puebla and the State of Mexico; with the exception of Chihuahua, all in Central Mexico.
+The top six wheat producing states in the 1890’s, based on the median yield measured in hectoliters, were Jalisco, Zacatecas, Guanajuato, Chihuahua, Puebla, and the State of Mexico; with the exception of Chihuahua, all are in Central Mexico.

-An 1884 report on the commerce between the United States and Mexico, states:
+An 1884 report on the commerce between the United States and Mexico states:

-“Wheat grows on the plateau of Mexico at from 6,000 to 9,000 feet above sea level, and between the 18th and 24th parallels of latitude. […] The wheat growing area of Mexico, par excellence, extends from, say, Puebla nearly to Colima, about 500 miles east and west, and from Southern Michoacán to Zacatecas, about 400 miles north and south.
-This plateau is broken by mountain ranges into a number of rich districts specially adapted for the growing of wheat, namely, the Lerma Valley, roughly, 200 by 16 miles; the Bajio (Northern Michoacán, Jalisco and Southern Guanajuato), 200 by 200miles; Aguascalientes, 50 by 50 miles; the San Luis Potosi and Queretaro district, 150 by 30 miles.”
+Wheat grows on the plateau of Mexico at from 6,000 to 9,000 feet above sea level, and between the 18th and 24th parallels of latitude. […] The wheat growing area of Mexico, par excellence, extends from, say, Puebla nearly to Colima, about 500 miles east and west, and from Southern Michoacán to Zacatecas, about 400 miles north and south.
+This plateau is broken by mountain ranges into a number of rich districts specially adapted for the growing of wheat, namely, the Lerma Valley, roughly, 200 by 16 miles; the Bajio (Northern Michoacán, Jalisco and Southern Guanajuato), 200 by 200miles; Aguascalientes, 50 by 50 miles; the San Luis Potosi and Queretaro district, 150 by 30 miles.

 Considering that most wheat production was in Central and Southern Mexico, not in the North, it is probable that wheat flour tortillas may have originated in this region.
 Flour tortillas could be found in places like San Luis Potosí, another of the wheat regions of Mexico, but which is no longer considered an area where flour tortillas are considered a “staple”.
-A recipe for flour tortillas appears in the Mexican Cookbook -Diccionario de Cocina o el Nuevo Cocinero Mexicano en forma de Diccionario (1845)- a cookbook with recipes mainly from central and southern Mexico.
+A recipe for flour tortillas appears in the Mexican cookbook Diccionario de Cocina o el Nuevo Cocinero Mexicano en forma de Diccionario (1845), a cookbook with recipes mainly from central and southern Mexico.